 There have been experiences at Mount Sinai, using CMMI funding, in combining the HAH program with Rehabilitation at Home (RaH) (providing subacute services at home)—a program that allows for sharing of staffing infrastructure while delivering a needed service to patients.

-Efforts to develop a bundled payment for HaH episodes plus 30-day care have been established with some commercial insurance companies, while efforts to secure the HaH model as a permanent paid benefit in traditional Medicare are ongoing.
-The HaH payment bundle is currently not available to most potentially-eligible beneficiaries, including most traditional Medicare patients.
-A payment method for RaH is similarly lacking.
+Efforts to develop a bundled payment for HaH episodes plus 30-day care have been established with some commercial insurance companies, and Medicare reimbursement was established during the Covid-19 Public Health Emergency (PHE) as an element of the so-called Hospital-Without-Walls.
+Efforts to secure the HaH model as a permanent paid benefit in traditional Medicare are ongoing.

-For this reason, in 2018, the Institute collaborated on a study of how payment for HaH and RaH services might be restructured out of existing Medicare and other fee-for-service-oriented payment mechanisms.
+In 2019, the Institute collaborated on a study of how payment for HaH services might be restructured out of existing Medicare and other fee-for-service-oriented payment mechanisms, including those available to Medicare Accountable Care Organizations (ACOs).